yetulaxman/containers-workflows/_hands-on/day1/Hello-world-docker.md

 ```bash
 docker run hello-world
 ```
 When a `docker run` command is issued *via* commandline interface (CLI), docker client contacts Docker daemon to check whether an image named, "hello-world" exists locally.
-If the image is not found locally, docker daemon pulls "hello-world" official image from DockerHub (*Note*: default registry for docker is DockerHub and for other docker registries one has to explicitly mention registry name as well).
+If the image is not found locally, docker daemon pulls "hello-world" official image from DockerHub.
 Once docker image is available locally, `docker run` command creates a new container from that image.

 #### What is the terminal output from the above `docker run` command? #####